 This post is an update to our previous post on Google’s announcement of their $340 million relief funds to SMBs.
 See the original post here.

-On April 20, 2020, Google announced a few additional details on their small- and medium-sized business (SMB) Ad Credit program.
+Google recently announced a few additional details on their small- and medium-sized business (SMB) Ad Credit program.

 The additional information includes eligibility criteria and ad credit details.